Skip to Main Content

 Reflective writing is a unique style of academic work, combining personal experience with subject knowledge to inform analysis and conclusions.
 This reflective writing video outlines what is generally involved.

 The Skills for Learning reflective writing guide has useful tips and worksheets to help with all aspects of reflective writing, from initial reflections to style and language.
-You can also listen to a reflective writing workshop for further tips and suggested good practice.

 Top tip: A good place to start when reviewing your reflective work is to check that you have definitely related your personal reflections to your wider subject knowledge, to ensure your conclusions are well supported.